What is the purpose of this Notice?

 How does Brock University store and handle your information?

 Your personal information is created, stored and transmitted securely in a variety of paper and electronic formats, including some databases that are shared between the University’s Office of the Registrar and the employees who need this information to do their job.
 Access to your personal information is limited to University employees who have a legitimate interest in it for the purpose of carrying out their employment duties.
+The data is verified by the unit as adequate, accurate, relevant and or not excessive for the agreed purposes.

 In addition to this, the University may process some information about you that is deemed ‘sensitive’ or ‘special category’ personal data, and which requires additional protections.
 This information is always collected directly from you, never collected without your knowledge and is only collected if necessary to provide supports and services.
-This includes information such as union membership, health, disability information, and identity information (e.g. religion) if disclosed as part of employment or studies.
+This includes information such as union membership, health, gender, disability information, and identity information (e.g. religion) if disclosed as part of employment or studies.
 For certain courses of study, other sensitive information may be processed, such as information about past criminal convictions, working with children or vulnerable adults, and your fitness to practice in certain regulated professions.

 What purposes does Brock University use your information?